 You can purchase a home with a Fairway physician loan up to 90 days before starting your residency or new job.

 You can also use Fairway’s doctor loans to refinance your home after at least six months.
-Fairway encourages potential applicants to work with one of their mortgage specialists to learn more about all of their offerings.
+Fairway encourages potential applicants to work with one of their mortgage specialists to learn more about their offerings.

-- State Availability: AR, KS, MO, OK
+• State Availability: AR, KS, MO, OK

-- Eligibility: Varies
+• Eligibility: Varies

 Arvest offers non-conforming loans to practicing doctors and residents in Arkansas, Kansas, Missouri, and Oklahoma.
 They offer adjustable rate mortgages and a 15-year fixed rate option.

-- State Availability: AK, CO, CT, DE, FL, IA, ID, IL, IN, MA, ME, MD, MI, MN, NJ, NY, OH, OR, PA, RI, TX, UT, VA, VT, and Washington DC
+• State Availability: AK, CO, CT, FL, ID, IN, ME, MA, MI, NY, OH, OR, PA, UT, VT, and Washington DC

-- Eligibility: MD, DO, DPM, DDS, DMD
+• Eligibility: MD, DO, DPM, DDS, DMD

 You can get up to 100% financing with no PMI requirements and choose from variable or fixed interest rates.

-- State Availability: AL, AK, FL, GA, LA, MI, MS, TN, TX, IL
+• State Availability: AL, AK, FL, GA, LA, MI, MS, OK, TN, TX, IL

-- Eligibility: MD, DO, DPM, DDS, DMD
+• Eligibility: MD, DO, DDS, DMD

 Cadence Bank’s Mortgages for Medical Professionals program should be on your shortlist if you live in one of the Southern states where the bank operates and want hands-on assistance.

 You can work with a local loan officer to tailor your mortgage to your needs.
-Cadence Bank’s physician loans have no PMI and require little to no downpayment, depending on the amount of money you borrow.
+Cadence Bank’s physician loans have no PMI and require little to no down payment, depending on the amount of money you borrow.
 The bank offers adjustable and fixed-rate mortgages.

-- State Availability: AL, FL, GA, TN, SC
+• State Availability: AL, FL, GA, TN, SC

-- Eligibility: MD, DO, DDS, DMD, DPM
+• Eligibility: MD, DO, DDS, DMD, DPM

 Synovus’ physician loans are available to a handful of medical professionals across the Southeast.
 The program is open to interns, fellows, residents, and licensed practicing doctors, dentists, and podiatrists.

-These mortgages don’t require PMI and provide up to full financing, with fixed and adjustable rate options.
+These mortgages don’t require PMI and provide up to 100% financing, with fixed and adjustable rate options.
 Synovus doesn’t provide extensive information about its physician loans online, encouraging you to speak with their loan officers to learn about loan terms.

-- Eligibility: MD, DO, DDS, DPM, and vets
+• Eligibility: MD, DO, DDS, DMD

-- State Availability: FL, MI
+• State Availability: FL, MI

-- Eligibility: MD, DDS, DMD
+• Eligibility: MD, DDS, DMD

 Credit unions often offer more competitive rates and terms than banks, and Lake Michigan Credit Union is no exception.